 The result of the feed conversion ratio of broiler chicks given honey and vitamin C for 10 weeks is presented in Figure 2.
 The highest feed conversion ratio was recorded in the broiler chicks in Treatment 1 (1.49±0.19) followed by those in Treatment 2 (1.85±0.23) and Treatment 4 (2.08±0.15) while the least feed conversion ratio was recorded in Treatment 3 (2.50±0.23).
 The analysis of variance revealed that there was significant difference (p<0.05) between the feed conversion ratio of broiler chicks in the four treatments after 10 weeks.
 The result further revealed that the feed conversion ratio of broilers in treatment 1 was significantly different (p<0.05) from other treatments.

-Figure 2: Mean Feed conversion ratio of broiler chicks subjected to different levels of honey and vitamin C

-T1= control; T2= 5 ml of honey in water; T3= 100 mg of vitamin C in water; T4= 5 ml of honey and 100 mg of vitamin C in water.
+Figure 2: Mean Feed conversion ratio of broiler chicks subjected to different levels of honey and vitamin C (T1= control; T2= 5 ml of honey in water; T3= 100 mg of vitamin C in water; T4= 5 ml of honey and 100 mg of vitamin C in water.)

 DISCUSSION

-The result of this study revealed that the feed intake of broilers was significantly higher in Treatment 4 when compared with other treatments.
+The results of this study revealed that the feed intake of broilers was significantly higher in Treatment 4 when compared with other treatments.
 It was observed that the feed intake recorded in all the treatments was higher than the control.
 This supports the observation by previous researchers (Kassim and Norziha, 1995; Abudabos et al., 2018) who stated that heat-stressed broilers fed vitamin C supplemented diets consumed more feed than control birds.
 The findings of this study in line with the findings of Njoku and Nwazota (1989), who reported that vitamin C addition in feed improved feed consumption by birds.
 This improvement in feed intake may be attributed to the fact that the addition of honey and vitamin C boosted the appetite of the birds.

 The result revealed that broilers subjected to Treatments 2,3 and 4 had significantly higher weight gain than the control.
 This indicated that adding honey and vitamin C to the water of broilers improved the growth indices (weight gain, specific growth rate and feed conversion ratio) of broilers.
-Similarly, Nemati et al. (2017) reported that the addition of Vitamin C in the diet of broilers under cold stress conditions resulted to improved body weight.
-This observation was in contrast with Abioja et al. (2011) who reported that the addition of vitamin C have no effect on the growth rate of broilers.
+Similarly, Nemati et al. (2017) reported that the addition of vitamin C in the diet of broilers under cold stress conditions resulted to improved body weight.
+This observation was in contrast with Abioja et al. (2011) who reported that the addition of vitamin C had no effect on the growth rate of broilers.
 Gross (1988) earlier observed that dietary vitamin C improved growth performance in broilers.
 A different observation was made by Ozpinar et al. (2010) who demonstrated that body weights of the broiler chicks were unaffected by the addition of vitamin C into the diet over an experimental period.

-This study supports the findings of Oke et al. (2016) who reported that the supplementation of honey in the drinking water for broiler chicks in 60 ml of honey during hot dry season in the hot humid tropics improved body weight gain.
+This study supports the findings of Oke et al. (2016) who reported that the supplementation of honey in the drinking water for broiler chicks up to 60 ml during the hot dry season in the hot humid tropics improved body weight gain.
 The result of this study supports the findings of Osunkeye et al. (2016) who reported that the average daily weight gains of the broilers were significantly affected by inclusion of honey in their diet.
 This could be attributed to high nutritional impact honey and vitamin C had on the broilers.